RohithReddyGK/AI-Powered-Health-Assistant/README.md

 💬 User: "What are the symptoms of flu?"
 🤖 Chatbot: "Common flu symptoms include fever, cough, sore throat, muscle aches, fatigue, and headaches..."

+### Conclusion
+The **AI-Powered Health Assistant** demonstrates the potential of AI-driven healthcare solutions and its scalability, thereby bridging the gap between medical expertise and users seeking reliable health information.

 ### Author
 👤 **Rohith Reddy.G.K**